jbrad03/mobileappproject/brainstorming.md

+**SkillSwap (Social & Education):**
+Description:
+A platform for users to exchange skills in their local area or virtually.
+For example, someone could offer piano lessons in exchange for Spanish tutoring.

+**MoodMap (Health & Lifestyle):**
+Description:
+An app that tracks your daily mood using quick self-assessments and suggests personalized activities or content (like workouts, meditations, or inspirational videos) to improve or maintain your mood.

 **LearnOnTheGo (Education):**
 A mobile app offering micro-learning sessions on various topics, designed to fit into a busy schedule.
 Users can choose topics, set learning goals, and earn badges for progress.